• Skip to primary navigation

 Cover image for the "More Than Poutine" cookbook.

 Interested in Canadian cuisine?
 You should check out my cookbook, "More Than Poutine: Favourite Foods from my Home and Native Land”.
 "More than Poutine" is a Canadian cookbook like no other - written by a Canadian living away, it includes both traditional home cooking recipes, as well as accurate homemade versions of many of the snacks, sauces, convenience foods, and other food items that are hard to come by outside of Canada!
-Order your copy here on this site, through Amazon, or through any major bookseller!
+Order your copy through Amazon, or through any major bookseller!

 A close up view of a partridgeberry pie with a lattice crust.